 The Complainant has shown rights in respect of a trademark or service mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.2.1.

-The Panel finds that the VIRGIN HOTELS mark is recognizable within the Disputed Domain Name.
-That trademark appears within the Disputed Domain with only the final 's' omitted.
-Accordingly, the Disputed Domain Name is confusingly similar to the mark for the purposes of the Policy.
+The entirety of the Complainant's mark VIRGIN is reproduced within the disputed domain name.
+Accordingly, the disputed domain name is confusingly similar to the mark for the purposes of the Policy.
 WIPO Overview 3.0, section 1.7.